BcanTayiz/another-repo/README.md

-# Firebase SDK 9 Tutorail App
+# Firebase SDK 9 Tutorial App

 - to learn the sdk updates and auth you can use this app